Azure/batch-shipyard/docs/75-batch-shipyard-credential-encryption.md

 Azure Batch naturally must deal with potentially sensitive information that customers submit for job scheduling, such as command lines for processes, environment variables, and URLs for resource files.
-All of this information is encrypted from the time it sent from the your submission machine or Portal and stored in the Azure Batch service.
+All of this information is encrypted from the point of origin from the submission machine or Portal and stored in the Azure Batch service.
 All REST API calls are encrypted in transit through HTTPS to the Azure Batch service endpoints.
 Any sensitive information as described above is then encrypted.
 Encryption of this